 A rendering of “tabernacle”, it’s used by the Quebecois as we use “damn”.
 Taboo words in French Canada relate to items in the church, an amusing linguistic peculiarity which associates everything that is fucking goddamn bullshit about the world with religious iconography.
 Words like “osti” (“holy host”), “câlice” (“chalice” and the feminine symbology that goes with it) and “calvaire” (as in, where Jesus died) are how you swear in my Dad’s home province.

-At times, the ice below had been as harder as a stone tabernacle – so there was a deeper truth to be found in Jordy’s description.
+At times, the ice below had been harder than a stone tabernacle – cold, dense and reactive – so there was more than a little truth in Jordy’s description.

 I was approaching the top of an ice route called “Geuele de Requin” (“The Shark’s Maw”), a broad chute (waterfall) spilling down the mountain-side above the pine forests and remote townships of Quebec’s Gaspé peninsula.
 The standard route was dripping wet so Jordy had chosen to lead the longer, steeper and harder variant – a line of 5+ ice which wound its way past the left side of the eponymous Shark’s jaw.
 The bottom of the route had been crampon-breakingly hard and the top section had been transformed into a delicate stack of frozen gargoyle heads leering at us as we climbed.
 It was a good challenge in the vertical and a great introductory route to the area.